ArcBlock/forge-js/docs/src/did-auth-storage.md

 ### new AuthStorage()

 Defines the interface of DID-Auth Token Storage
-Which is used during the DID-Auth process in an typical application
+Which is used during the DID-Auth process in a dApp

 ### new AuthStorage(options)